This is the thirty-first chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 “If you like those, hit me up sometime,” he said, sliding a shiny business card on top of my phone.
 “I’m trying to get into influencer photography.
 You know, for fashion bloggers and stuff.
 I’d do your Instagram photos for free.”

-Tate McAdams, Photographer, read the card.
+Tobin McAdams (he/him), Photographer, read the card.
 Fashion, Parties, Album Covers.
 Appointments by Instagram DM.
 Off to the side was a moody photo of him leaning against the wall of a subway station in a tiny green nightgown and heavy Doc Martens.

 “Wow, I didn’t know that you two were acquainted,” came a third voice.
 Marnie strode over to us in a boxy red romper, a wild look in her eyes.
 I wondered whom she’d sweet-talked into the bathroom stall downstairs.
 One of the waitresses?
 Some swimsuit model?
 Nevaeh, provided she was still at the party?

-“Tate shot my latest book cover,” she informed me.
+“Tobin shot my latest book cover,” she informed me.
 “I think you guys would really get along, actually.
 But you should talk later.
 Helena, you’re wanted outside, like, right now.”

 “And miss it?
 I don’t think so.”
 Marnie took hold of my wrist, and for the second time that night, I found myself being led through my own party like a show pony.
 “You’ve got alcohol layers, no?
 You’re not going to want to miss this.
 It’s a birthday gift.”